-Do I need an appointment to have my cat examined?
 Appointments help us arrange our time so that every pet and owner receive our full attention.
 If the available appointment times are difficult for you to make, consider arranging a drop off appointment with us.
 For your kitty's safety and comfort, we recommend bringing him/her in a kennel crate, along with a note explaining the reason for the visit and any other concerns you may have.
-At the appointed time, we will then examine your kitty, provide any necessary and/or approved treatment and then speak with you by phone (please be sure your contact number is current).
+At the appointed time, we will then examine your kitty, provide any necessary and/or approved treatment.
 Your kitty will usually be kept in his own travel kennel in order to keep his/her stress to a minimum unless the situation requires transferral to one of our treatment cages.
-Owners may then pick up their pets before closing or at their earliest convenience.
-Boarding overnight can also be arranged if you are unable to return the same day.
+Owners may then pick up their pets later in the day.
 This option works quite well for many of our clients and it also gives patients an opportunity to unwind a bit from the car trip before we handle them.
 If your cat is very sick, please do not wait!
 While we do our best to fit unexpected ill kitties in on the same day, it isn't always feasible.
 If your cat needs seen today, please seek help with a nearby clinic that has an opening.
 Don't try to wait if there is a concern.

 My cat lives indoors, does he really need shots?